The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 First things first:

-* Warriors are Strength-based.
-Vitality is nice, but it always walks hand in hand with Strength upgrades.
+* Warriors are strength-based.
+Vitality is nice, but it always walks hand in hand with strength upgrades.
 * We don't exactly want Direct Hit because of our skills, which is why Tenacity gives bigger gains.
 * A single Direct Hit meld may be god-like for that one parse, but on average Tenacity wins out.

-For the God Parse, you will want that one DH meld - because only the BEST parse matters.
+For the god parse, you will want that one DH meld - because only the BEST parse matters.
 Statistical averages aren't ranked, only the high-end outliers.

 ### Universal Stat Priorities
 Weapon Damage >>> Main Stat >>>> Substats.

 _Very few exceptions have existed before Endwalker._

 ### Warrior Substat Priority